EdDuarte/website/content/_index.md

 ## Work with me

-I am currently looking for a job that merges the technical aspects of software engineering (e.g. distributed systems, data management, frontend development) with more creative factors (e.g. interaction design, computer graphics, information visualization).
+I am currently looking for a job that merges the technical aspects of software engineering (e.g. Distributed Systems, Data Management, Frontend Development) with more creative factors (e.g. Interaction Design, Computer Graphics, Information Visualization).
 Feel free to [send me an email](mailto:hi@edduarte.com).